ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 In this section, we give the steps to run your application front-end locally using Docker.
 If you instead want to run it on your Kubernetes or OpenShift cluster, skip ahead to the next step.

 #### 4.1 Enable port forwarding

-If your model service is running on a Kubernetes or OpenShift cluster, then first enable port forwarding.
+If your model service is running on a Kubernetes or OpenShift cluster, then enable port forwarding from your local machine to that cluster.
 In Kubernetes:
 ```
 kubectl port-forward svc/watson-nlp-container 8085
 ```